 Portfolio management is a continuous business process.
-Selection and authorization of projects to keep the portfolio balanced is performed quarterly as a part of continuous strategic planning.
+Selection and authorization of projects to keep the portfolio balanced is performed annually as a part of continuous strategic planning.
 Performance monitoring of the portfolio is also a continuous process, as revision of the portfolio mix may be required as strategic goals are changed in support of the mission of the University.

 To ensure that the Portfolio(s) of Projects support the strategic goals of the University, proper Portfolio Management practices must be followed.
 By scoring the expected impact of individual projects, new projects can be compared against each other and against projects in the current Project Portfolio (those approved to be implemented and those in the process of being implemented) to determine which combination of projects would best balance the portfolio.
 The health of each approved project in the portfolio must be continually monitored to ensure that no single project will affect the health of the portfolio of technology related projects.
 This analysis yields the necessary information to determine which projects to halt, which to continue implementing, and which to put in the queue to be implemented.